rk-lindsey/chimes_lsq/README.txt

 Part C: running Molecular dynamics.

 7.) params.txt (with top two text lines removed) from output of lsq.py should be in the working directory.
+All parameters specifying the force evaluation are placed in params.txt.
+This is different from earlier versions of the code, where params.txt had only least-squares fitting parameters.

-The filename of the force parameter file can be used specified in splines_md.in.
+The filename of the force
+parameter file can be used specified in splines_md.in.
 Also the starting geometry and velocities should be included in input.xyz.
 The N-3, N-2, and N-1 (N is the number of lines in params.txt) lines of